leopoldsedev/libdog/README.md

 **Cards allowed:** `A`, `2`, `3`, `4`, `5`, `6`, `8`, `9`, `T`, `Q`, `K`

-**Description:** Moves a piece a certain number of steps forward or backward.
+**Description:** Moves a piece a certain number of steps forwards or backwards.

 **Notation:**
 ```